codingwatermelon/codingwatermelon.github.io/_posts/2021-05-06-how-to-make-a-discord-bot.md

 {:start="3"}
 3. Pull my Docker container
     - For this tutorial, you can just copy what I have.
+If you'd like to continue building the app by yourself, skip this step and move on to step 4.
-Make sure that if you share your code with others to strip out any sensitive information, like client tokens.
+    - Make sure that if you share your code with others to strip out any sensitive information, like client tokens.
 Check out my video or see the sources below if you want to learn more about how everything works up to this point.

     `docker pull jftorres/armv7ttsapp`
     `docker run -p 49160:8080 -v /home/pi/discordbot/media:/usr/src/app/media -d jftorres/armv7ttsapp`